stackbuilders/corasick-park/README.md

 * `replace` - Replaces the target with another target
 * `upcase` - Upper-cases matches of the target in input text
 * `downcase` - Lower-cases matches of the target in input text
 * `titleize` - Captalizes the first letter in each word of the input string
+* `chomp trailing` - Removes the text following each match of the string

 ## Author